Join the Team

 • And every two years attend and complete a Scout Air Activities ground and airside induction program (about 2 hours)

-• Complete Induction and SMS training g as required by the Air Operators Certificate holder (i.e. MFS)
+• Complete Induction and SMS training as required by the CASA approved Air Operators Certificate holder

 The Air Activities team will reimburse costs associated with joining and maintaining currency (e.g. First Aid, drug test, etc.) that are not otherwise reimbursable by an employer.

-Our operations are conducted as charters in partnership with Moorabbin Flying Services and are subject to the requirements of their AOC and Operation’s Manual (including the Aviation Training requirements above):
+Our operations must be conducted as Air Transport Operations, formally known as charters, in partnership with a CASA Part 135 - Air Transport Operations operator and are subject to the requirements of their AOC and Operation’s Manual (including the Aviation Training requirements above):

 • Commercial Pilot Licence (Aeroplane)